masukomi/mongodb_meilisearch/README.md

 ```

 ## Development
+To contribute to this gem.

 - Run `bundle install` to install all the dependencies.
+- run `lefthook install` to set up [lefthook](https://github.com/evilmartians/lefthook)
+  This will do things like make sure the tests still pass, and run rubocop before you commit.
 - Start hacking.
 - Add RSpec tests.
+- Add your name to CONTRIBUTORS.md
 - Make PR.

+NOTE: by contributing to this repository you are offering to transfer copyright to the current maintainer of the repository.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).